ksangu11/SecFlow/README.md

 - Credits
 - License

-## How to Instal and Run the Project
+## How to Install and Run the Project

 ## How to Use the Project